SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 ---
 ## So what are the most useful apps for business owners?

+Much like the 10pc Mauviel 6530.06 M'Heritage M250C 2.5mm Copper Cookware Set would be a lovely addition to my kitchen and beef up my cooking capabilities, there are loads of apps out there helping you cook up a business that you're proud of.

-The landscape of apps is changing quickly.
-Here's the apps we like to use at Skymouse, and how we use them.
+That being said, the landscape of apps is changing quickly.
+Here's the apps we like to use at Skymouse, and how we use them, and something new that might make you reconsider some of these apps that have been around a while.

 We also suggest some alternatives if you are looking for something different.

 ## 1. Use Evernote for keeping all of your information accessible.

-As a business owner, you have a lot to keep track of.
-Evernotes can assist you in this task.
+As a business owner, you have a lot to track.
+Evernote can assist you in this task.

-Evernotes allows you to keep notes about your business model and your customer profiles.
-It helps you keep track of people who might want to invest in your business and  "tag" them with labels, providing you with pertinent information at a glance.
+Keep notes about your business model, customer profiles, and any ideas for cups, mugs, shirts and futons with your logo on it.
+Evernote helps you keep track of people who might want to invest in your business and  "tag" them with labels, providing you with pertinent information at a glance.

-Here are some of the things Evernote allows you to do:
+### Here are some of the things Evernote allows you to do:

 * Organize in Stacks > Notebooks > Notes
 * Organize with tags.